SyrusTemplar/vtt/docs/5e/5etools/CONTRIBUTING.md

 Note that building the service worker is optional.

 Note that while using the service worker, some files are served cache-first (see the comments in the service worker files for more information).
 Care should be taken to either disable or work around the service worker when developing locally, as local changes may not otherwise be visible when refreshing a page.

+### Images

+Images are generally stored as `.webp` at 85% quality.
+Token images, and a handful of other small images (for example, UI elements), are stored as lossless `.webp`.